JustineMathew/ansible-role-wordpress/README.md

 Configuration Requirements
 ------------

-The role is mainly for Centos
+The role is mainly for Centos6

 You need to  edit the following for changes as you want.
    >Editting templates/vhost.j2 and  will change the document root as per your need.
 Currenly the document root will be as "/var/www/html"